openebs/website/docs/main/user-guides/data-migration/migration-using-pv-migrate.md

 ```
 ### Steps to migrate cStor to Replicated

-Follow the steps below to migrate OpenEBS cStor to OpenEBS Replicated (fka Mayastor).
+Follow the steps below to migrate OpenEBS cStor to OpenEBS Replicated (a.k.a Replicated Engine or Mayastor).

 1. [Install Replicated Storage](../../quickstart-guide/installation.md) on your cluster.